ROBOTIS-GIT/emanual/docs/en/edu/engineer/kit1.md

 #### [Upgrade pip Packages](#upgrade-pip-packages)

-1. Open a Command Prompt as an administrator
+1. Open a Command Prompt as an administrator.
-  - Press `WIN` + `S` on your keyboard to open a Windows search box
+  - Press `WIN` + `S` on your keyboard to open a Windows search box.
   - Type **CMD** into the Windows search box and click the resulting “Command Prompt” as an administrator.

     ![](/assets/images/edu/engineer/kit1/obj_classification_cmd_01.png)